Zeitsperre/PyConLT2024/slides.md

 </style>

 <!--
-Running this we can see that regardless of the units used, they're always going to be cosnsistent, which is great for mixing and matching data.
+Running this block we can see that regardless of the units used, they're always going to be cosnsistent, which is great for mixing and matching data from different sources.
 -->

 ## What does **Xclim** do? ➔ Units Management